When sampling works in data-driven control: Informativity for stabilization in continuous time: Linking informativity of continuous and discrete measurements

 Let $\delta$ and $\gamma$ be stepsizes satisfying $\tfrac{T}{\delta},\tfrac{T}{\gamma}\in\Z_{>0}$.
 Using the triangle inequality and Lemma~\ref{lem:noise models}, we can conclude that, if $w$ is $L$-square Lipschitz,

 This result can be applied similarly to Corollary~\ref{cor:noise models} to obtain results comparing the respective noise models, in turn linking their respective informativity properties.
-However, if we instead refine (respectively, coarsen) the sampling by multiplying the stepsize with a constant, we can obtain less conservative bounds.
+However, if we refine (resp., coarsen) the sampling by multiplying the stepsize with a constant, we can obtain less conservative bounds.

 \begin{lemma}[Bounds on noise model under different stepsizes] Let $w:[0,T]\rightarrow \R^n$ be $L$-square Lipschitz, $\delta$ and $\gamma$ such that $\gamma =(\ell+1)\delta$ with $\tfrac{T}{\delta},\tfrac{T}{\gamma}\in\Z_{>0}$ and $\ell\in\Z_{\geq0}$.~Then